Creating, updating statistics on tables in Azure SQL Data Warehouse

 For an implementation of an

-For the full syntax, see Update Statistics on MSDN.
+For the full syntax, see Update Statistics.

 Catalog views for statistics